 Clickfunnels took care of all our sales page generation and shopping cart integration needs for this case study.
 It’s NOT cheap but it replaces a lot of tools that you would need to get things up and running.

 We used it to create the entire sales funnel, and probably saved dozens of hours in the process.
 The pre-built sales pages are slick and well optimised.
 Plus the designs look pro and not cheesy like a lot of competing products.

 There are a few things we liked a lot:

 - Ease of use

 - Conversion optimized sales pages

-While the editor itself is not nearly as good as Thrive Content Builder in terms of flexibility, it was more than sufficient for our needs and most importantly it handled the checkout process that Thrive Did not.
+While the editor itself is not nearly as good as Thrive Architect in terms of flexibility, it was more than sufficient for our needs and most importantly it handled the checkout process that Thrive Did not.

 Overall Click Funnels is great if you don’t want to deal with tech.
 It’s not perfect by any means but you can get up and running very quickly and focus on selling rather than handling tech challenges.

 Here is a walkthrough video of the app:

 Disclaimer: We since moved away from ClickFunnels mostly because of the membership platform change and the much better shopping cart Membermouse offers but this was a great way to get it all up and running initially and I still wholeheartedly recommend it.